 Daily lunch in selected restaurants included.

-NB: VISA COSTS ARE INCLUDED AND ARRANGED BY US!
+NB: VISA COSTS ARE INCLUDED!
 (Namibian citizens only.
-SA and EU passport holders need no visa.)
+SA and EU passport holders need no visa.
+Visas and entry subject to Israeli authorities.)

-Excludes: Tips (these are set and mandatory), insurance, personal expenses, travel to and from O.R.
+Excludes: ravel insurance, personal expenses, travel to and from O.R.
 Tambo Airport/Jhb.